 It may not be cutting edge in the smart speaker world, but there’s still the odd occasion when a Bluetooth speaker would be useful, and it’s a feature that was introduced with the HomePod mini.

 If the HomePod 2 is similarly tied to Apple Music, that’d be particularly useful for anyone looking to access, say, Spotify streaming.
 Which brings us onto our next point…

 Open access to other music services

 That’s fine if you’re an iPhone-owning Cupertino disciple, and Apple Music is a fine service definitely worth investing in.
-But, if you’ve already committed to Spotify or Google Play Music or any of the other myriad smaller streaming options, that could be a frustrating restriction.
+But, if you’ve already committed to Spotify or any of the other myriad smaller streaming options, that could be a frustrating restriction.

-By knocking a few bricks out of its walled garden and letting other services have a look in could give a new Apple HomePod a user base boost – and it could be paired with incentives to jump to Apple Music, if Apple played a savvy long-game.
+By knocking a few bricks out of its walled garden and letting other services have a look in, Apple could give any new Apple HomePod a user base boost – and it could be paired with incentives to jump to Apple Music, if Apple played a savvy long-game.

 Better Siri performance

 Apple’s HomePod does well on sound but when it comes to smarts it’s somewhat lacking.
 Compared to Google Assistant and Amazon’s Alexa, Siri is rather limited in what it can do for you as a smart home hub.
 This isn’t great considering it’s one of the most expensive smart speakers on the market, and Siri is your main means of controlling it.

 With that in mind, we’d love to see better Siri performance in a new HomePod iteration when it comes to performing commands quickly and accurately.